MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_VAPinnedCallExt.md

 You can enter one call extension per campaign.

 1. From the navigation menu on the left, hover over **Campaigns** and select **Ads & extensions** > **Extensions**.
-1. Select the campaign for which you’d like to create a pinned call extension.
+1. Select the campaign for which youâ€™d like to create a pinned call extension.
 1. Select **Create**.
 1. Enter an eligible phone number.
 1. Under **Mobile format**, select **Show both my website and the phone number**.